shaikhwajeed/TeamsToDoAppConnector/README.md

-# Microsoft Teams Get Started Sample in .NET/C#
+# Microsoft Teams Sample Connector in .NET/C#

+This is a MVC sample task management system generated using [ASP.NET Web Application (.NET Framework)](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/getting-started#creating-your-first-application) template.
+Majority of the code is related either basic MVC configuration or Task management.

+The main connector part includes following code:
+1) ConnectorControler - `Setup` & `Register` actions
+2) TaskController - `Create` & `Update` actions

-This app simulates connection to a project management system and allows users and teams to create, manage and search tasks.
-The content is randomly generated to simulate what you can do with Teams.
+This app simulates task management system and allows users to create and view tasks.
+The content is randomly generated to simulate how notification can be sent into Microsoft Teams channel using connector.

-This .NET/C# sample only shows the Bot and Compose Extension portion of the sample.
-As the Tab and Connector work is web code unrelated to the bot service, we provide a hosted version of that code for this sample, built from the project's Node.js codebase.
-For more information on the Tab and Connector support in this sample, please review the [Node repository](../Node/readme.md)

 **For more information on developing apps for Microsoft Teams, please review the Microsoft Teams [developer documentation](https://msdn.microsoft.com/en-us/microsoft-teams/index).**